SkyRaider95/ENSC251-Final-Project/README.txt

 Part 2:

 Part 3:
-Jin:	For this part, I'm thinking we check through for any syntax errors first, then check for any other types of errors (Yes/No)
+Jin:	For this part, I'm thinking we check through for any syntax errors first, then check for any other types of errors (Yes)

 Bonus: